MV Coral Discoverer accidents and incidents

 |25 July 2010||Crew / Passenger Injuries and Overboards|

-The man remained trapped for 5 min, then immediately ambulanced for surgery for the sustained injuries to the chest, abdomen and the pelvis.
+The man remained trapped for 5 min, then immediately transported by an ambulance for surgery for the sustained injuries to the chest, abdomen and the pelvis.
 Due to investigations, the departure to Marlborough Sounds was delayed with 1 day.

 |19 February 2009||Crew / Passenger Deaths|

-The ship was on 12-day cruise from Auckland NZ to Milford Sound.
-On March 10, the man died from the sustained injuries.
+The ship was on a 12-day cruise from Auckland NZ to Milford Sound.
+On March 10, the man died from sustained injuries.

 You can add more details on reported here accident or submit new / your own MV Coral Discoverer ship incident ("Cruise Minus" report) via CruiseMapper's contact form.